Rajdeep Sardesai: Personal life

+Legal issues

 Sardesai and others were acquitted of defamation by a Hyderabad court in November 2019 after issuing an unconditional apology to IPS officer Rajiv Trivedi for false reporting on his role in the death of Sohrabuddin Sheikh.

 In January 2021, Sardesai was taken off TV for two weeks by India Today while also cutting his monthly salary for alleging in a retracted tweet that Navreet Singh was killed in a police shooting during 2020–2021 Indian farmers' protest.
 Delhi Police claimed that his tweet on the cause of death was not accurate and referred to the CCTV footage of the incident of Singh's death.
 Later, Sardesai was booked for sedition over the Republic Day violence and the FIR stated that they shared misinformed news and ‘instigated violence’ on 26 January.
-Several journalists and politicians who reported about the 2021 Farmers' Republic Day parade were charged with sedition by the Delhi police and 5 state police in the BJP-ruled states.
+Several journalists and politicians who reported about the 2021 Farmers' Republic Day parade were charged with sedition by the Delhi police and 5 BJP-ruled state police.
 Siddharth Varadarajan called the police FIRs "malicious prosecution".
 Press Club of India (PCI), the Editors’ Guild of India, the Press Association, the Indian Women's Press Corps (IWPC), the Delhi Union of Journalists and the Indian Journalists Union in a joint press conference asked the sedition law to be scrapped.
 Editors Guild of India spoke against invoking of the sedition charge on journalists.
 The guild termed the FIRs as an "attempt to intimidate, harass, browbeat and stifle the media".

+In July 2024, Rajdeep Sardesai posted a video clip on X claiming that BJP spokesperson Shazia Ilmi had abused his cameraperson after his debate show.
+She subsequently filed a defamation suit in the Delhi High Court against Sardesai.
+Shazia Ilmi responded, stating, "The show was over, my consent was over.
+Thereafter, I can't be continuously recorded in my private space without my consent."
+Delhi High Court opined that the video was recorded by India Today cameraperson after Ilmi had removed herself from the show.
+The court ordered Rajdeep Sardesai to immediately remove the video, take down the post and remarked, "You had no authority to record and no authority to use."
+On 5 April, Delhi High Court imposed a fine of Rs.
+25,000 on Ilmi for hiding facts with regards to her allegations against Sardesai.